Fractal Potential Flows: An Idealized Model for Fully Developed Turbulence: Fractal Potential Flows

 \subsection{Flow Character}

 In constructing the proper flow space, our inspiring objective is to ensure the unique existence of an eddy as the attractor of its generating pushforward transfer map.
 In resolving this question, we show a correspondence between eddies and the Dirac delta function, which hints at a possible general correspondence between stream functions and the density functions of probability measures, via Poisson's Equation.
-Finding the ideal kind of boundary condition will prove crucial to our quest, and meanwhile the proper space of flows shall slowly reveal itself to us.
+Finding the ideal type of boundary condition will prove crucial to our quest, and meanwhile the proper space of flows shall gradually reveal itself.